Sales Prospecting Sales Funnel Lead Qualification

 MEDDIC

-Decision criteria - We’re all about your checklists in this blog post, but you also need to find out about their checklist.
+Decision criteria: We’re focused on your checklists in this blog post, but you also need to find out about their checklist.
 What criteria are they using to judge you and make a decision on a solution?

-Decision process - What is the prospect’s decision-making process like?
+Decision process: What is the prospect’s buying process like?
 Some companies, for example, have a three-quote rule for all vendors, and there’s no workaround.

 What are their struggles?
 What obstacles stand in their way?
 This is a very significant part of your qualifying questions because your prospect’s pain points tell you whether or not your product corresponds to a burning need and how great your prospect’s need is.
 Knowledge of their struggles also gives you the right words to say in conversations to come.